Author: Albert Fenech

 Daily Events in Malta & Gozo to New Year’s Eve

-The inhabitants of the Maltese Islands are always super-active the year round but in December are in full swing to provide a dazzling array of Christmas events ...
+The inhabitants of the Maltese Islands are always super-active the year round but in December are in full swing to provide a dazzling array of Christmas events that...
 Read more.

 Entertainment, Further Afield, History